What Parents Need to Know About Raising Kids with Eczema

 - Hot showers or baths

-What Treatments Are There for Eczema?
+What Treatments Are There for Kids with Eczema?

-The most effective treatments for eczema involve preventing flares in the first place.
+The most effective treatments for kids with eczema involve preventing flares in the first place.
 Ensuring a consistent, proper hygiene routine is key for many people.
 That said, when a flare happens and your little one is sore and/or itchy, there are some treatments that can help soothe their skin.

-Wet wrapping.
 Wet wrapping is a treatment technique best used if your child is hot and itchy from their eczema, and is waking in the night as a result.
 It is also indicated when the skin is bleeding, or the eczema persists despite the use of cortisone ointments.
 The Royal Children’s Hospital of Melbourne has a detailed guide on wet dressing application, which is best done before bedtime.

-Frequent and consistent moisturizing.
 The National Eczema Association suggests keeping skin well moisturized as a means of controlling eczema, since moisturizers help protect the outermost layer of skin (or skin barrier), and people living with eczema often have a damaged skin barrier, making their skin more sensitive to irritants, allergens, and bacteria.

-Topical medications.
 Corticosteroid creams, solutions, gels, foams, and ointments can help to quickly relieve itching and reduce inflammation for kiddos dealing with an eczema flare.
 They are available over the counter or by prescription and should be applied as directed by a doctor, usually right after a bath and before moisturizing.

-Other remedies.
 A cool compress can also be effective for reducing the discomfort caused by eczema, and some doctors might recommend taking an antihistamine before bed if a flare is causing your little one to lose zzzs.
 The Canadian Dermatology Association also notes that phototherapy (regular exposure to specific rays of ultraviolet light) is a very effective treatment for those with severe eczema.
 There’s also some research that shows Lactobacillus-containing probiotic strains may reduce eczema severity in children age 3 and under.

-Things to Avoid When You Have Eczema
+Things to Avoid When Your Kids Have Eczema

 It is important that children with eczema avoid their triggers to prevent flares.
 Since triggers are unique to each child, it’s important for parents to keep track of any patterns they notice as to when their child’s eczema flares.